marlanamc/esol-level-3/docs/README.md

 ## Deployment

-This site is deployed on Netlify.
+This site is deployed on Vercel.
 Updates are automatically deployed when changes are pushed to the main branch.

 ## For Students